walterfan/lazy-rabbit-secretary/backend/pkg/log/README.md

 # Unified Logger Package

-This package provides a unified, configurable logging solution for the Lazy Rabbit Reminder application using Uber's Zap logger.
+This package provides a unified, configurable logging solution for the Lazy Rabbit Secretary application using Uber's Zap logger.

 ## Features